JujuAdams/ThoughtsOnGameMaker/README.md

 ## GML Techniques

-Over the years I've found I've been using and re-using particular design patterns for code.
+Over the years I've found I've been using and re-using particular GML techniques to solve problems.
 Below is a list of links to pages that explain them:

 - [Technique 1 - Initialization](pattern-1-initialization.md)
 - [Technique 2 - Singletons](pattern-2-singletons.md)